 What does the research say about the impact of online payment systems?

 Schools using digital payments cut admin costs and boost accuracy, research shows.
-Systems manage free meal allocations discreetly, reducing stigma (Smith, 2020).
-Integrated payment and messaging improve parent communication, say schools (Jones & Davis, 2022).
+Systems manage free meal allocations discreetly, reducing stigma (Hobbs & Vignoles, 2007).
+Integrated payment and messaging are reported to support parent communication.
+The underlying evidence on short, structured teacher-to-parent communication comes from a US field experiment, not ParentPay specifically (Kraft & Rogers, 2015).

 What are common mistakes when using ParentPay?

 Some families lack internet or bank accounts; offer payment alternatives.
 Schools should update payment schedules regularly so learners do not miss trip deadlines.
-Provide clear platform guidance for parents, following Best et al. (2018) and Smith (2022).
+Provide clear platform guidance for parents, with onboarding tailored to family digital confidence.

 Which school payment system is most suitable for a small primary school?

 Schools choose based on needs and current systems.
-Primary schools use ParentPay for meals and trips (Smith, 2018).
-Its financial features are also beneficial (Jones, 2020).
-Smaller schools find the yearly fee worth it because it cuts paperwork (Brown, 2022).
+Primary schools use ParentPay for meals and trips.
+Its financial features are also beneficial.
+Smaller schools find the yearly fee worth it because it cuts paperwork.

 Further Reading